Jeremy Irons: Since 2011: Television work

 Irons played Alfred Pennyworth in Warner Bros.'
 Batman v Superman: Dawn of Justice (2016), Justice League (2017) and the 2021 director's cut of the same film.
 On 8 November 2018, it was announced that Irons had been cast as Adrian Veidt / Ozymandias in HBO's Watchmen series.
 The series debuted earning him a Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie nomination.
 In 2018, he played General Vladimir Korchnoi in Francis Lawrence's spy thriller film Red Sparrow, based on Jason Matthews's book of the same name.
 In 2021, Irons played Rodolfo Gucci in Ridley Scott's biographical crime drama film House of Gucci.
 In 2017, he performed with Isabelle Huppert Correspondence 1944–1959 Readings from the epistles between Albert Camus and Maria Casares and a special creation of Harold Pinter's Ashes to Ashes, at the Teatro Argentina in Rome.

 In 2022, Irons played British Prime Minister Neville Chamberlain in the period spy thriller Munich – The Edge of War.
 The following year, he reprised the role of Alfred Pennyworth in The Flash and also returned to voice Scar in Disney's centenary animated short Once Upon a Studio.
 In 2024, he performed Scar's song at the Hollywood Bowl's The Lion King 30th Anniversary – A Live-to-Film Concert Event.
-In 2024, Irons was cast in the Apple TV+ drama series The Morning Show where he will portray Alex Levy's (Jennifer Aniston) father for season 4.
+In 2024, Irons was cast in the Apple TV+ drama series The Morning Show where he portrayed Alex Levy's (Jennifer Aniston) father for season 4.

+In 2026, Irons was announced as one of the celebrities selected to participate in TIFF’s inaugural film industry project.
+Irons is collaborating with Deepa Mehta in the project.